 How long will the debt service fee stay in effect?

-How does the Carmichael Complex impact the NC State experience?
+How does the Carmichael Complex impact the NC State student experience?

-- As the home of University Recreation and Health & Exercise Studies, the Carmichael Complex sees more than one million visits annually
+- As the home of University Recreation and Health and Exercise Studies, the Carmichael Complex sees more than 1.2 million visits annually.

-- Employing more than 800 students, University Recreation is the largest employer of students on-campus with more than $1.3 million dollars of student fees returned to students via wages annually
+- Employing more than 650 students, University Recreation is one of the largest employer of students on-campus with more than $1.4 million dollars of student fees returned to students via wages annually.

-- University Recreation will continue to play an important role in the health and wellbeing of students by reducing stress, anxiety and depression through physical activity and exercise
+- University Recreation will continue to play an important role in the health and wellness of students by reducing stress, anxiety and depression through physical activity and exercise.

-Carmichael Addition & Renovation Project in the Press
+Carmichael Addition and Renovation Project in the Press

 The Technician, October 6, 2015 | Carmichael Gym fee doesn’t go the distance